A topic from the subject of Kinetics in Chemistry.

 Monomer, Polymer, and Degree of Polymerization

-A monomer is a small molecule that can undergo polymerization reactions to form a polymer.
+A monomer is a small molecule that can undergo polymerization to form a polymer.
 The degree of polymerization (DP) is the number of monomer units in a polymer chain.

 Rate of Polymerization